-In addition, each Board meeting receives a summarised "Risk Overview" which sets out the status of key risks to achieving strategic objectives together with actions designed to mitigate these, an assessment of capital adequacy, an analysis of key investment risks, and an analysis of the likely range of outcomes for the current financial year.
+The "Risk Overview" also includes an assessment of capital adequacy, an analysis of key investment risks, and an analysis of the likely range of outcomes for the current financial year.

 Financial information and business plan

 The prior year results used in the financial reporting provide the basis for the first stage of the ORSA and strategic planning processes.
 The internal model is used to create a business plan over a three year time horizon including projected levels of free reserves and the potential distribution of outcomes around the central projection.
 These results are used to review the business plan against risk appetite and amend plans if required.